 Preparing for a Master’s Degree in Data Science in Oklahoma

-Students with plans to become a data scientist should begin preparing for a master’s degree during their undergraduate Bachelor’s degree program.
-Taking the appropriate courses and obtaining relevant work experience will greatly enhance their chances of being accepted in a data science master’s program.
+Anybody with plans to become a data scientist should begin preparing for a master’s degree during their bachelor’s degree program.
+Taking the appropriate courses and building a solid foundation in math, programming, and statistics is the only sure way in the door at most master’s programs.

 Undergraduate Degree and Master’s Prerequisite Courses

-Graduate schools with data science programs seek students who have the appropriate preparation for the field.
-Students should be prepared to meet the following requirements:
+Prospective grad students should be prepared to meet the following requirements:

-- Earn a Bachelor’s of Science degree in a quantitative field such as statistics, applied math, computer science, or engineering
+- Earn a bachelor’s degree in a quantitative field such as statistics, applied math, computer science, or engineering

 - Take courses in such key disciplines as linear algebra, calculus I and II, statistics, programming languages, and quantitative methods

 Gaining Relevant Personal and Work Experience for Admissions

 Typically, graduate schools also prefer applicants with highly relevant professional experience: